jerryagenyi/pcr/setup-instructions.md

 - **Cost Optimization**: Batch Claude AI tasks, cache outputs, test free tiers
 - **KISS Principle**: Start with n8n for sync and agents, manual tracking initially
 - **DIY Reflection**: Balance scalability with DIY ethos, logged monthly
+- **Server Setup**: Refer to `ubuntu-server-complete-guide.md` for comprehensive instructions on setting up Ubuntu server with Docker, Nginx, Supabase, and N8N for agentic workflows

+## 7. Server Infrastructure

+For detailed instructions on setting up the server infrastructure for this project, refer to the comprehensive guide in `ubuntu-server-complete-guide.md`.
+This guide covers:

+1. **Basic Ubuntu Server Setup**: Initial system configuration, user management, firewall setup, and system hardening
+2. **Web Server Configuration**: Nginx installation and configuration with Cloudflare integration
+3. **Containerization**: Docker and Docker Compose setup for service management
+4. **Database Management**: Supabase installation for robust database needs
+5. **N8N Configuration**: Containerized N8N setup with proper database integration
+6. **Security Hardening**: Advanced security measures including secrets management and WAF
+7. **Observability**: Monitoring stack with Prometheus, Grafana, and ELK
+8. **High Availability**: Load balancing and disaster recovery for production environments
+9. **WSL-Specific Considerations**: Special instructions for Windows Subsystem for Linux users

+The guide is designed to be followed step-by-step, with each section building on the previous one.
+It includes both basic setup for getting started quickly and advanced configurations for production-grade deployments.